HBKFrxncis/Parking-App-Figma-Prototype/README.md

 The end result of your design activities must be a high-fidelity Figma prototype, however you are required to show evidence of the iterative design process you have followed to reach that goal.
 You are required to deliver the following:
-• A Proto-Persona and an Empathy Map (each with a maximum of 400 words).
+• A Proto-Persona and an Empathy Map (each with a maximum of 400 words). <br>
-• Evidence of iterative development, through annotated low-fidelity prototypes (each with a maximum of 20 screens).
+• Evidence of iterative development, through annotated low-fidelity prototypes (each with a maximum of 20 screens). <br>
-• Results of any user testing you have carried out and evidence of how that supported the refinement of your design.
+• Results of any user testing you have carried out and evidence of how that supported the refinement of your design. <br>
-• A high-fidelity prototype for the problem statement described below.
+• A high-fidelity prototype for the problem statement described below. <br>
 • A video (approx. 5 minutes) explaining the process you followed and showcasing the final high-fidelity prototype features.
 <br>
 <br>
-# Problem Statement
+## Problem Statement <br>
 The company you work for has been contracted by the local City Council to design a mobile app.
 The purpose of the app is to enable visitors to the city’s shopping centres and amenities to pay the extortionate parking charges at any of the council-owned car parks in the city.